 The dough will start out very sticky.
 Add flour as needed to get a workable texture.

-Roll out your dough to desired thickness, adding flour as necessary to keep dough workable, then cut and place onto lined trays.
+Roll out the dough to desired thickness, adding flour as necessary to keep dough workable.

 Courses Holiday Treats for Dogs